achille-martin/pyqt-crom/doc/features/pyqt5_features.md

 - Once your Bluetooth is ON, click again on Search for Bluetooth devices so that the app can search for nearby devices for 5 seconds
 - The app displays the list of found nearby devices on the main window

-If you encounter issues with Bluetooth, please refer to the [Bluetooth troubleshooting](../troubleshooting/commong_issues.md#virtual-machine-bluetooth).

 <a id="operational-bluetooth-pyqt5-demo-app"></a>
 #### 3.3.
 Example operational PyQt5 Bluetooth app